9beach/hungerford-algebra-solutions/README.md

 ---

 # A solutions manual for Algebra by Thomas W. Hungerford
-In 2017, for no special reason I started studying mathematics and writing a solutions manual for
+In December 2017, for no special reason I started studying mathematics and writing a solutions manual for
 [Algebra by Thomas W. Hungerford](https://www.amazon.com/Algebra-Graduate-Texts-Mathematics-v/dp/0387905189).

 _GitHub repository [here](https://github.com/9beach/hungerford-algebra-solutions),